- Improve your marketing strategy for technology products

 4. Make your content shareable with calls to action

-Research shows that over half of tech buyers begin learning about products through referrals from friends and colleagues.
-That’s no surprise – your potential customers hold more by what their colleagues and friends share on social media than what a company promotes via ads and self-promotion.
+Research shows that 73% of executives prefer to work with sales executives referred by someone they know.
+That’s no surprise – as it’s easier to trust something verified by someone you know and trust than an ad.
 Therefore, you should make it as easy as possible for people who read your content to share it – be that a blog with ‘share’ buttons on the side (like those to the left of this screen) or an email with a ‘share now’ call to action.

 - Include ‘share this’ calls to action on all the blogs, brochures, eBooks, emails and other content you produce

-Vendor websites are the third most popular way for buyers to find out about your technology products according to a 2017 survey.
+Vendor websites are amongst the most popular ways for buyers to find out about your technology products.
 Therefore, any marketing strategy for technology products needs to include a smart, modern website, which loads fast and looks great on mobile.
+B2B buyers have little patience for website features that waste their time or delay them from getting down to business.
+In fact, 38% of people will stop engaging with a website if the content or layout are unattractive.

 - Carry out a review of your website, its user interface, your content and site structure.
 Does your company website portray you as a modern, professional outfit, or as amateurish and old-fashioned?